QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 ## Conclusion

 I hope you'll enjoy this small plugin as much as I enjoyed writing it !
 Do not hesitate to request new Code Smells types and send comments as well as requests for improvement.

+A [Google group](https://groups.google.com/forum/#!forum/code-smells) named [Code Smells](https://groups.google.com/forum/#!forum/code-smells) has been created in order to facilitate discussions about this plugin.

 Cheers !